yarnpkg/website/_posts/2017-07-26-introducing-workspaces.md

 ...
 ```

 Packages like `diff`, `pretty-format` and the symlink to `jest-matcher-utils` were hoisted to the root node_modules directory, making the installation faster and smaller.
-The package `chalk` however could not be moved to the root  because the root already depends on an different, incompatible version of `chalk`.
+The package `chalk` however could not be moved to the root  because the root already depends on a different, incompatible version of `chalk`.

 Both of the structures above are compatible, but the latter is more optimal while still being correct regarding the Node.js module resolution logic.